There’s a new add-in for Excel called Data Explorer. Currently it’s in preview (beta), so use at your own discretion and risk.

 Here is the download link:

 Please be sure to install the right version, as there are two.
 If you have 32-bit Office, you need to install the 32-bit version of Data Explorer.
 Likewise, if you have 64-bit Office, you’ll need the 64-bit version of the add-in.
-The two versions of downloads can be found here:

 What does it do?